D.C. Vouchers – Negative Impact on Achievement

 - The study finds persistently lower achievement for voucher students relative to public school peers in both math and English language arts, with the greatest disparity in math (longitudinal data, 2003-2004 through 2012-2013).

-Louisiana Vouchers – Significant Achievement Losses
+Louisiana Vouchers – Significant Achievement Losses in Years 1 and 2, Null in Year 3

 - Private school voucher students scored 27 points below their public school peers in math in the first year of the voucher program, and 16 points below in the second year.
 In reading, voucher students trailed their public school peers by 9 points in year 1 and 8 points in year 2.
+At the end of their third year in private voucher schools, students still had not recovered the learning losses incurred during the first and second years of the program.

 Prior studies revealed little to no academic advantage:

 - Milwaukee, which introduced vouchers in 1990 and by 2014 provided them to 25,000 students annually, requires its voucher students to take the same Wisconsin state tests used in the public schools.
-Performance results from the 2013-2014 school year showed slightly lower proficiency rates for voucher students in both math and reading as compared to their public school peers.8
+Performance results from the 2013-2014 school year showed slightly lower proficiency rates for voucher students in both math and reading as compared to their public school peers.9

 - Annual studies of Florida’s tax credit (voucher) program showed negligible changes for private school voucher students.
 Of the 158 private voucher schools reporting more than 30 students, only 18 schools achieved statistically significant, though small, gains in reading and math from 2011 – 2014.
 Another 31 schools produced statistically significant losses over the three-year period.
-Most schools’ voucher students performed about the same as they had in previous years, neither gaining nor losing ground when compared to their peers nationally (Florida no longer reports comparative scores for in-state public school and voucher students).9
+Most schools’ voucher students performed about the same as they had in previous years, neither gaining nor losing ground when compared to their peers nationally (Florida no longer reports comparative scores for in-state public school and voucher students).10

 1 Evaluation of the D.C.
 Opportunity Scholarship Program (reauthorized under SOAR Act of 2011): Impacts After One Year, National Center for Education Evaluation and Regional Assistance, U.S. Department of Education, April 2017 See report